ponyfoo/articles/words/2014-10-21_critical-path-performance-optimization.md

 Using `nginx`, all of your static assets will be properly cached with far-future `Expires` headers, Gzip compressed, and none of those requests will be hitting your application servers!
 Application servers are simply not very well suited to handle lots of requests for static assets.
 Do yourself a favor and put an [nginx server][24] in front of them.

 The current iteration fares much better on [WebPageTest][34].
 Granted, I'm still not using a CDN, but a simple blog doesn't really _need_ to serve static assets near the edge of the network.
-Note how both compression and caching both got a higher rating as a result of using [nginx][24].
+Note how both compression and caching got a higher rating as a result of using [nginx][24].

 [![webpagetest2.png][35]][34]

 When putting together [bevacqua.io][25] I came up with [grunt-ec2][26] as a way to easily provision [AWS EC2][29] instances and have them setup an [nginx reverse proxy][28] in front of my Node application, which ran on a cluster for failover and hot code reloads.

 Keep in mind that heavy caching demands that you perform _asset hashing_ on your static resources.
 For this purpose I've developed [reaver][55], which performs the actual asset hashing, turning files like `all.js` into something like `all.db340cff.js`.
-I also developed [scourge][56], which helps you replace references like `<script src='/js/all.js'></script>`  with their properly hashed counterparts.
+I've also developed [scourge][56], which helps you replace references like `<script src='/js/all.js'></script>`  with their properly hashed counterparts.

 ## A faster build process